lvrnjak1/MyBlogServer/README.md

 Server application using Spring Boot and GraphQL.

-The API is available at [My Blog GraphQL API](https://lvrnjak-blog-server.herokuapp.com/graphql).
+The API is available at https://lvrnjak-blog-server.herokuapp.com/graphql.